top of page

 • MOLLE Systems: Used primarily in tactical and military backpacks, MOLLE webbing allows for modular gear attachment, a feature perfected by many specialized backpack factories.

-• Gear Loops and Daisy Chains: A common feature in outdoor backpacks, webbing loops provide attachment points for gear, tools, or carabiners.
+• Gear Loops and Daisy Chains: Common in outdoor backpacks, webbing loops provide attachment points for gear, tools, or carabiners.

 • Aesthetic Customization: Many backpack factories use webbing to create visual contrast or enhance the bag’s design with colored or patterned strips.